NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### List All SnapMirror Relationships

-The NetApp Data Science Toolkit can be used to print a list of all existing SnapMirror relationships for which the destination volume resides on the user's storage system.
-The command for printing a list of all existing SnapMirror relationships is `./ntap_dsutil.py list snapmirror-relationships`.
+The NetApp DataOps Toolkit can be used to print a list of all existing SnapMirror relationships for which the destination volume resides on the user's storage system.
+The command for printing a list of all existing SnapMirror relationships is `./netapp_dataops.py list snapmirror-relationships`.

 No options/arguments are required for this command.